Da Vinci Surgical System

-The da Vinci Surgical System is a robotic surgical system that uses a minimally invasive surgical approach.
-The system is manufactured by the company Intuitive Surgical.
-The system is used for prostatectomies, increasingly for cardiac valve repair and for renal and gynecologic surgical procedures.
+The da Vinci Surgical System is a robotic surgical platform that uses a minimally invasive surgical approach and is manufactured by Intuitive Surgical.
+The system is used for surgical procedures including prostatectomies, cardiac valve repair and renal and gynecologic interventions.

-It was used in an estimated 200,000 surgeries in 2012, most commonly for hysterectomies and prostate removals.
-The system is called "da Vinci" in part because Leonardo da Vinci's study of human anatomy eventually led to the design of the first known robot in history.
+In 2012, it was used in an estimated 200,000 surgeries, most commonly for hysterectomies and prostate removals.
+The system is called "da Vinci" in part because of Leonardo da Vinci's study of human anatomy eventually led to the design of the first known robot in history.

 Medical uses

 The system has been used in the following procedures: